 - a.
-Director: A credentialed bariatric surgeon with experience in comprehensive, long-term medical management of obesity and related comorbidities.
-The director is responsible for execution of the bundle. - b.
-A MBP coordinator who is a licensed health care professional, RN (preferably a certified bariatric nurse) or RD.
-This position will be responsible for coordinating the activities of the MBP team and serving as the clinical reviewer responsible for collecting and reporting outcome data for regular and formal review. - c.
+Director: A credentialed bariatric surgeon with experience in comprehensive, long-term medical management of obesity and related comorbidities responsible for execution of the bundle. - b.
+Coordinator: A MBP coordinator who is a licensed health care professional, RN (preferably a certified bariatric nurse) or RD.
+This position will be responsible for coordinating the activities of the MBP team and serving as the clinical reviewer responsible for collecting and reporting outcome data for regular and formal review.
+The clinical reviewer should not be directly involved in patient care. - c.
 A mental health professional, and - d.
-A credentialed nutritionist
+A registered dietitian.

-Prior to surgery, the MBP director must document in the medical record:
+Prior to surgery, the MBP director will be accountable for documentation in the medical record for:

 - a.
 Attestation of active participation of the patient in non-surgical therapy, - b.
-The need for bariatric surgery based on persistent disability and absence of psychosocial barriers that would reduce the benefit of surgery, - c.
+The need for bariatric surgery based on persistent obesity and absence of psychosocial barriers that would reduce the benefit of surgery, - c.
 Accord among consultants with regard to the recommendation for surgery, and - d.
 Completion of the appropriateness and safety requirements of the bundle.